yandex-cloud/docs/en/managed-mysql/operations/cluster-create.md

-# Creating a {{ MY }} cluster
+# Creating a MySQL cluster

-{{ MY }} cluster is one or more database hosts that can have replication configured between them.
+MySQL cluster is one or more database hosts that can have replication configured between them.
 Replication is enabled by default in any cluster consisting of more than one host: the master host accepts write requests, synchronously duplicates changes in the primary replica, and does it asynchronously in all the others.

-Number of hosts that can be created together with a {{ MY }} cluster depends on the selected storage option:
+Number of hosts that can be created together with a MySQL cluster depends on the selected storage option:

   - When using network drives, you can request any number of hosts (from one to the limits of the current [quota](../concepts/limits.md)).
   - When using SSDs, you can create at least three replicas along with the cluster (a minimum of three replicas is required to ensure fault tolerance).
 If the [available folder resources](../concepts/limits.md) are still sufficient after creating a cluster, you can add extra replicas.

-By default, {{ mmy-short-name }} sets the maximum limit on the number of connections to each {{ MY }} cluster host calculated as: `200 × <number of vCPUs per host>`.
+By default, Managed Service for MySQL sets the maximum limit on the number of connections to each MySQL cluster host calculated as: `200 × <number of vCPUs per host>`.
 For example, for a host of the [s1.micro class](../concepts/instance-types.md) the `max_connections` default parameter value is 400.

-## How to create a {{ MY }} cluster {#create-cluster}
+## How to create a MySQL cluster {#create-cluster}

 {% list tabs %}